kragen/dernocua/text/term-rewriting-micro-interpreter.md

 and, although I’m sure I missed a few tricks, I don’t think it’s going to get more than about 30% smaller.
-That’s 15 bytes per line of Scheme, which I think is pretty good, but it puts the estimate of the whole 22-line Scheme program at 330 bytes, which doesn’t include the non-open-coded primitives like `cons` (and `assoc`/`lookup`), the parser, or I/O.  I/O is actually almost all of `hex0_riscv64`.
+That’s 15 bytes per line of Scheme, which I think is pretty good, but it puts the estimate of the whole 19-line Scheme program at 285 bytes, which doesn’t include the non-open-coded primitives like `cons` (and `assoc` and `map`), the parser, or I/O.  I/O is actually almost all of `hex0_riscv64`.

 Trying to do this in RV64 without the C compressed-instruction